JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Parameters

 Function parameters are defined using Pascal notation, i.e. *name*: *type*.
 Parameters are separated using commas.
-Each parameter must be explicitly typed.
+Each parameter must be explicitly typed:

 ``` kotlin
 fun powerOf(number: Int, exponent: Int) {